arengu/arengu.github.io/docs/product/forms/fields.md

 ### Choice field

-Group of different options where user chooses one or more possibilities.
+Group of different options where the user chooses one or more possibilities.
 Multiple choice is disabled unless you check [Multiple values](#multiple-values) option.

 **Configurable rules:** [Date format](#date-format) and [Default value](#default-value).

-**Visual representation:** Group of either radio buttons (single value) or checkboxes (multiples).
+**Visual representation:** Group of either radio buttons (single value) or checkboxes (multiple).
 Both cases use custom components to support styling.

 **API requirement:** String for single value fields or an array of strings when multiple values are allowed.

 ### Date/Time field

-Input where users can set a date (eg. _Jan 1st 1990_) or a time (eg. _13:37_) depending on the chosen fomat.
+Input where users can set a date (eg. _Jan 1st 1990_) or a time (eg. _13:37_) depending on the chosen format.

 **Configurable rules:** [Date/Time format](#date-time-format) and [Default value](#default-value).